Dot and Tot of Merryland

 Dot and Tot of Merryland is a 1901 novel by L. Frank Baum.
 After Baum wrote The Wonderful Wizard of Oz, he wrote this story about the adventures of a little girl named Dot and a little boy named Tot in a land reached by floating on a river that flowed through a tunnel.
 The land was called Merryland and was split into seven valleys.
-The book was illustrated by artist W. W. Denslow, who had illustrated three previous Baum books.
+The book was illustrated by artist W. W. Denslow.
+He had illustrated three previous Baum books that were advertised in Dot and Tot, Father Goose: His Book, The Songs of Father Goose (a companion book with music by Alberta N. Hall), as well as The Wonderful Wizard of Oz.

 Unlike The Wonderful Wizard of Oz, Dot and Tot of Merryland contained no tipped in color plates, but was filled with colored text illustrations.
 There were four full page pictures.
 The book is the last Baum book that was illustrated by W. W. Denslow.

+Publishers

 Dot and Tot of Merryland was first published by the Geo.
 M. Hill company of Chicago in 1901.
-Books of Wonder reprinted Dot and Tot of Merryland with minor text alterations and new illustrations by Donald Abbott.
-The reprint contains no color illustrations, but Mr. Abbott styled his after the Denslow illustrations.
-Although Baum and Denslow were hoping for another hit after the popularity of The Wonderful Wizard of Oz, it met with very little commercial success.

-Plot
+The company went bankrupt in 1902; and, following a series of exchanges, the rights and plates were acquired by the Bobbs-Merrill Company which reissued the book.
+There were several Bobbs-Merrill printings from 1904 to 1920.

+The first edition was favorably reviewed in many in newspapers from all around the United States.
+For example, the Detroit Free Press published a four column article about it that included a long excerpt (authorized by the publisher) with three of Denslow's illustrations.
+Nevertheless, it met with very little commercial success, despite the popularity of The Wonderful Wizard of Oz.
+One possible cause for the disappointing sales was the absence of the "frantic energy" of their previous books, which was more appealing to children.

+Synopsis

 Evangeline "Dot" Freeland is sent to her rich father's country estate Roselawn for her health.
 She soon meets the gardener's son "Tot" Thompson, who becomes her friend and playmate.

 One day, they have a picnic and sit in a boat they find by the river, which gets away and takes them to a passage in a cliff face that brings them to the magical country of Merryland.
+Watch-Dog of Merryland forbids them to enter but does not try to stop them.

-Merryland is made of seven valleys, arranged in a circular pattern connected by a river running through them.
+Merryland has seven valleys, arranged in a circular pattern connected by a river running through them.
+Dot and Tot use their boat to visit each valley in succession.